cslammy/Create_new_KicadProject_fromExisting/README.md

 --Asks you to give the new project folder a name.

---Copies all files from new to old
+--Creates a new project folder and copies all files from new to old

 --Deletes all dreck from new project folder except *.kicad_sch, *.kicad_pro, *.kicad_brd, and *.wks